 It is precisely because of these values, which are deeply rooted in the company, that we feel it is our duty to contribute to a sustainable textile and consumer goods industry.
 In concrete terms we have defined four fields of action that represent the vision of our sustainability strategy.

 An open exchange and dialogue with our customers, employees, suppliers and partners in the community is of the utmost importance to us.
-That is why we would like to provide information about our sustainability strategy and to show what we are doing in our fields of action and what we want to achieve.
+That is why we would like to provide you with information about our sustainability strategy and show you what we are doing in our fields of action and what we want to achieve.
 Through regular contact, we stay informed about what is important to our stakeholders – and how we can adapt our strategy.
-As part of this process, it is important for us to report transparently on the results achieved.
+As part of this process, it is important for us to be transparent when reporting the results achieved.

 Breuninger and materials